 See the 5 minute tutorial here:

-As you are likely spend many hours studying in this chair, I suggest you choose the classic ‘pear-shaped’ design.
+As you are likely to spend many hours studying in this chair, I suggest you choose the classic ‘pear-shaped’ design.
 It provides back and neck support whereas the baseball shape doesn’t.
 I think this is important for students.